 This has long been sold as a testosterone booster, and while the research doesn’t really substantiate that claim, it is a great way to get enough quality magnesium in your diet – and the added vitamin B6 allows for even better absorption.

-In terms of brands, I recommend Optimum Nutrition ZMA, which you can order a bottle of directly from Amazon here for $23.
+In terms of brands, I recommend Optimum Nutrition ZMA, which you can order a bottle of directly from Amazon here.

 GABA is short for ‘gamma-aminobutyric acid’, and is a type of amino acid that can aid in relaxation and help you sleep better.

 There have been a variety of studies that have confirmed that low levels of GABA can impair sleep, and cause people to wake up more frequently during the night.